guihongwan/guihongwan.github.io/about.md

 I'm a master student.
 I will continue to pursue my PhD degree.
 <p>
 Currently, I'm working in Computer Vision and Data Lab.
-My research interests are Data Representation, Featrue Selection and extraction.
+My research interests are Data Representation, Featrue Selection and Extraction.
 <p>
 I was an Android software engineer.
 <p>